 Supervision ratios will include PVNCCDSB staff and volunteers only and will not include excursion provider staff as part of the adult ratio.
 Supervision ratios must also consider and account for specific gender numbers.
 The ratio of students to supervisors is dependent on the nature of the Out of School Activity, age of the students, type of class, and means of transportation.
-However, the minimum ratio shall be as follows:
+With the exception of Category 2 athletic events, the minimum ratio shall be as follows: